Husky Coronavirus Testing Study

 Information about participating in the Husky Coronavirus Testing Study

 Who should enroll?
 To make this program effective and protect our community, it’s important that as many people as possible enroll.
-All UW community members who will be at a UW campus or facility, especially those who will be there at least once a week, are strongly encouraged to enroll, including:
+All UW community members, even those who are coming to campus infrequently, are strongly encouraged to enroll, including:

 - Faculty and other academic personnel

 If you sign up and consent to participate in this program, you will be asked to: